abhi-kumar/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_abhishek.md

 Classification of digits in Mnist Library using CNN {#target1}
 ====

-The classification exampled added to the library involves usage of caffe library.
+The classification example added to the library involves usage of caffe library.
 The modalities and usage of the libraries can be studied at

   - [Caffe Library](http://caffe.berkeleyvision.org/)
   - [Using Caffe Library](https://abhishek4273.com/2016/02/07/ann-chapter-3-deep-learning-using-caffe-python/)